czhangy/UCLA-Core/Upper-Divs/CS-131/Homeworks/Homework-6/notes.md

 ## Goal

-**Research the effectivenes of D as a potential platform for a proposed implementation of HVAC units**
+**Research the effectiveness of D as a potential platform for a proposed implementation of HVAC units**

 ## Problems

 - C and C++ may be vulnerable to potential attacks
-- Python and Java's complex structure, including the use of garbage collectors and interpreters, msy act as a weak point in the system
+- Python and Java's complex structure, including the use of garbage collectors and interpreters, may act as a weak point in the system

 ## Report